Pakistan, Afghanistan must step up fight against polio - WHO

 "The increasing risk of international spread associated with the ongoing suspension of mass vaccination campaigns in Kandahar province was another major source of concern," the U.N. agency said, referring to Taliban factions that have halted vaccination campaigns.

-Pakistan and Afghanistan - the only two countries where the poliovirus remains endemic - have reported 29 and seven cases, respectively, so far this year, against 108 and eight at this time in 2014, WHO spokeswoman Sona Bari said.
+Pakistan and Afghanistan - two of only three countries where the poliovirus remains endemic - have reported 29 and seven cases, respectively, so far this year, against 108 and eight at this time in 2014, WHO spokeswoman Sona Bari said.

 The experts, while recognising progress in Pakistan, said that Afghan and Pakistani residents lacking documentation of recent polio vaccination should be restricted "at the point of departure", whether travelling by road, air or sea.